-This article provides detailed information about model scoring techniques and formulas used to assign scores and rating to deployed models in the Tealium Predict ML product.
+This article provides detailed information about model scoring techniques and formulas used to assign scores and rating to trained and deployed models in the Tealium Predict ML product.

 In this article:

 The quality of any machine learning model created in Tealium Predict or any other machine learning tool varies depending on several factors, including (but not limited to) the following:

 To understand whether a given model has high quality for use in the real world, machine learning experts typically use a combination of interrelated metrics.
 The specific combination varies depending on the type of model being evaluated.

 Using Tealium Predict, non-experts can create models, evaluate the quality of the model, and take real-world actions in a streamlined manner, while retaining models with enough transparency for an expert to see the typical metrics they expect.

 The strength scores for each trained version of each model provides a rating of the quality (strength) of the training and the model that resulted from the training.
 Models not yet deployed are not yet assigned a strength score.
 Strength scores are listed for both training models in the Training Details screen and for deployed models in the Live Performance screen.

 Each retraining represents a new and separate event, which makes this type of strength rating static and specific to each version.
 The rating for a version does not change over time.

 The proportion of true cases in the data that were correctly selected by the model.
 For example, measuring the model’s ability not to miss high-value visitors.
 Recall is a helpful metric to reduce false negatives and can be thought of as the capture rate for the behavior you are trying to predict.

 The Recall score displays next to each version in the Model Dashboard and in the Training Details screen.